-The consensus is that the theory of employee engagement began with the work of William Kahn, a psychologist who is credited with introducing the concept of employee engagement through his three dimensions of employee engagement, which began to answer the question of how to engage employees.
+The consensus is that the theory of employee engagement began with the work of the psychologist, William Kahn.
+Kahn is credited with introducing the concept of employee engagement through his three dimensions of employee engagement, which began to answer the question of how to engage employees.

-From there, many different models and definitions within the field of employee engagement have evolved.
-The general theory, however, revolves around the principle that organisational leaders should make efforts to ensure that they are employees are fully engaged in order to improve performance and productivity.
+From this starting point, many different models and definitions within the field of employee engagement have evolved.
+The general theory, however, revolves around the principle that organisational leaders should make efforts to ensure that employees are fully engaged in order to improve performance and productivity.
 In other words, staff should care as much about their work as they do about other areas of their lives.

-This research is closely linked to the quality of management practice.
-A 2016 study by the Office for National Statistics (ONS) found that a 0.1 increase in management quality score was associated with a 9.6% increase in productivity.
+Why is employee engagement important?
+Research confirms the significance of an engaged workforce time after time.
+It’s closely linked to the quality of management practice.
+A study by the Office for National Statistics (ONS) found that a 0.1 increase in management quality score was associated with a 9.6% increase in productivity.
 It also reported that practices such as training, managing underperformance, promotions and performance reviews had a strong correlation with productivity and engagement.

 - emotional and intellectual commitment or attachment